 Why shoot in black and white?

-Why would we return to black and white when our cameras can catch so many colours?
+Why would we return to black and white when our cameras can capture so many colours?
 Isn’t black and white old-fashioned?
 It’s easy to see why so many landscape photographers work in colour.
-It is powerful and evocative, and colours help to capture mood and atmosphere.
-The colour shows us a place as it is.
+Colour is powerful and evocative, and it helps to capture mood and atmosphere.
+Colour shows us a place as it is.

 So, why work in monochrome?
-The answer is simple, black and white is beautiful and captures the landscape in a semi-abstract, expressive and dramatic way.
-Black and white pictures have a more pure and timeless approach and quality.
+The answer is simple: Black-and-white photography is beautiful and captures the landscape in a semi-abstract, expressive, and dramatic way.
+Black-and-white pictures have a more pure and timeless approach and quality.

-I think black and white pictures can sometimes have an even bigger impact than colour.
+Black-and-white pictures can sometimes have an even bigger impact than colour pictures.
 In colour pictures, punchy colours can distract our attention from the essence of the overall picture.

 Not every image in colour converts well into black and white because of the lack of tonal range (see further).
 Black and white photography is often used in street photography and cityscapes.
 I also love black and white for long-exposure landscapes and fine art photography.
 So why not try it in landscape photography?